Lane Thomas Preview, Player Props: Nationals vs. Orioles

 Lane Thomas At The Plate

-- Thomas has 163 hits, which leads Washington hitters this season, while batting .270 with 65 extra-base hits.
+- Thomas has 163 hits, which ranks first among Washington hitters this season, while batting .268 with 65 extra-base hits.

-- Among qualified batters in baseball, his batting average ranks 48th, his on-base percentage ranks 91st, and he is 39th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks 52nd, his on-base percentage ranks 97th, and he is 43rd in the league in slugging.

+- In 71.2% of his 153 games this season, Thomas has picked up at least one hit.
+He's also had 43 multi-hit games.

-- Thomas has picked up an RBI in 36.8% of his games this season, with more than one RBI in 13.8% of his games.
-He has also plated three or more runs in seven contests.
+- Thomas has an RBI in 56 of 153 games this year, with multiple RBI in 21 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.